tommhuth/zax2/README.md

 ## Todo

--   extend dymaic lights to bullets too??!
+-   extend dynamic lights to bullets too??!
 -   actual level design
 -   clean up how scoring is done (solo func not with damage)
 -   gameplay loop with game over